The Referencing@Portsmouth interactive guide helps you to reference your sources correctly. Please read our overview page before using this service.

 What Style Should I Use?

 Most departments at Portsmouth use the APA 6th ed. referencing style.
 Exceptions include:

 - If writing about law and asked to use footnotes or if writing for a qualifying law degree use the OSCOLA referencing style

 - The School of Pharmacy and Biomedical Sciences uses the Vancouver referencing style

 - History units taught in the School of Social, Historical and Literary Studies use the Chicago 16th ed. referencing style.
-However final year students should continue to use the Portsmouth History referencing style.
+Guidance is available from The Chicago Manual of Style Online.

 - Biology related subjects use a slightly altered version of the APA referencing style

 Check your course or unit handbook if unsure.

 Guidance for those who still need the APA 5th ed.